maik3y/soccer-manager/README.md

 As i've mentioned this application makes use of the official FIFA19 &copy; player database.
 In order for us to bypass CORS restrictions, we have to run a Node.js server which handles the API requests for us.

-Now that we have the necessary dependencies to start, run the Node.js server excecuting the following comand:
+run the Node.js server by executing the following command:

 ##### `node server.js`